zira-dev/zira/README.md

 ## Prerequisite
 In order to use zira public APIs, you must sign up to zira.
-Once logged in to zira, create new application and generate API key . go to https://my.zira.us/applications > Add new application > enter application name > Generate api key
+Once logged in to zira, create new application and generate API key.

+go to https://my.zira.us/applications > Add new application > enter application name > Generate api key

 the API key should be added to request header of each API call: